Enid LGBTQ+ group planning Pride library exhibit after board changes policy

 Wednesday’s policies included footnotes defining “obscene” and “harmful to minors” using statute, but no definition was given for “adult content.”

-City Attorney Carol Lahman, who drafted the verbiage, said after the meeting that the library director would be tasked with determining what materials are obscene or harmful to minors.
+City Attorney Carol Lahman, who drafted the verbiage, said after the meeting that the library director would be tasked with determining what materials are obscene or harmful to minors, as well as defining “adult content.”

 Displays would be nonpartisan and non-sectarian in nature, while exhibits can have partisan or sectarian content and would not be restricted out of constitutional protection, according to the policy.